 Stimulus/Response Sequences

-This interface will be presented immediately to the user when he/she accesses the product, and will be presented again any time that the user selects the option to search again.
+This interface will be presented immediately to the user when he/she accesses the application, and will be presented again any time that the user selects the option to search again.

 The user enters his/her search terms and selects the appropriate checkboxes to search the desired social media sites.